35-Year-Old First Baseman – Free Agent

 Kevin Frandsen Contract Information:

-Signed a minor league contract with the Diamondbacks in April of 2015.
+Signed a minor league contract with the Giants in May of 2015.

 To instantly reveal our fantasy analysis of every player – including Kevin Frandsen – simply subscribe now.